HelgeApps/Policy/README.md

 We (DroidCoolApps) personally DO NOT collect any personal information to our own servers (which we also don't even have) from our users except the information which is collected by third-party libraries of Google (Admob/Firebase) we use in our apps - please check the following info about it:

-Our apps use some Google third-party libraries (AdMob to show ads, In App Billing for purchases, Firebase services) which can collect some information from you.
+Our apps use some Google third-party libraries (AdMob to show ads, Google Play Billing for in app purchases, Firebase services like analtyics, crashlyhtics) which can collect some information from you.
 You can check their Private Policy at:
 - Google Admob [https://support.google.com/admob/answer/6128543](https://support.google.com/admob/answer/6128543), [https://policies.google.com/technologies/ads](https://policies.google.com/technologies/ads), [https://developers.google.com/admob/android/privacy/play-data-disclosure#data_collected_and_shared_automatically](https://developers.google.com/admob/android/privacy/play-data-disclosure#data_collected_and_shared_automatically)
 - Google Firebase Service (Analytics, Cloud Messaging, In App Messaging, Remote Config, Crashlytics) [https://firebase.google.com/docs/android/play-data-disclosure](https://firebase.google.com/docs/android/play-data-disclosure), [https://firebase.google.com/support/privacy/dpo]( https://firebase.google.com/support/privacy/dpo), [https://marketingplatform.google.com/about/analytics/terms/us/](https://marketingplatform.google.com/about/analytics/terms/us/)
 - Google Play's billing - [https://support.google.com/googleplay/android-developer/answer/10281818](https://support.google.com/googleplay/android-developer/answer/10281818)